John Casper Branner: Biography

 While at Stanford he directed the Agassiz-Branner expedition to Brazil in 1899 and a second similar expedition in 1907–1908.
 He served on government commissions studying the Panama Canal and the 1906 San Francisco earthquake.
 He published a grammar of the Portuguese language, based on his work in Brazil, which went to multiple editions.

-In 1913, he greatly contributed to genealogical research of the Shenandoah Valley by privately publishing Casper Branner of Virginia and his Descendants, a 453-page work documenting the genealogy of the Branner family and in particular the descendants of his great great grandparents, Casper Branner (1729–1792) and wife Catherine (1730–1800).
+In 1913, he greatly contributed to genealogical research of the Shenandoah Valley by privately publishing Casper Branner of Virginia and his Descendants, a 453-page work documenting the genealogy of the Branner family and in particular the descendants of his great-great-grandparents, Casper Branner (1729–1792) and wife Catherine (1730–1800).

 He died in Palo Alto, California, in 1922.

 Legacy

 A dormitory building, Branner Hall, and the Branner Earth Sciences Library at Stanford are named after him.
 Two of his Stanford students, United States President Herbert Hoover and his wife Lou Henry Hoover, dedicated their English translation of the medieval mining classic De re metallica to Branner.

 The mineral, brannerite, a uranium ore mineral, was named in his honor.

+A fossil bonefish from Brazil, Brannerion, was named after him by Jordan in 1920; Branner had previously helped to describe one of the species (B. vestitum, previously Calamopleurus vestitus) that was assigned to the genus.
 A species of crab found in California, Cancer branneri now Romaleon branneri commonly known as the furrowed rock crab, was named after him in 1926.